Skip to Content

 The Atlanta Fed's chief ethics officer reviews the president's financial disclosure every year and reports potential conflicts of interest to the Atlanta Fed's board of directors throughout the year, if any arise.
 The Federal Reserve Board of Governors also reviews the financial disclosures annually.

-Former president Raphael Bostic retired on February 28, 2026.
+Former President and CEO Raphael Bostic retired on February 28, 2026.
 Cheryl Venable, first vice president and chief operating officer, currently serves as the Bank's interim president and CEO, effective March 1, 2026.
-Bostic's financial disclosures from his tenure as Bank president are available on his disclosures page.